MY DESERT ISLAND DISCS

 Desert Island Discs is a bit different.
-It's certainly not the place for hard-nosed tough interviewing, but the relaxed atmosphere and the seemingly innocuous questioning about the guest's favourite music, favourite books, their practical abilities, and their needs and desires, all serves to take them off the defensive.
+It's certainly not the place for really hard-nosed tough interviewing, but the relaxed atmosphere and the seemingly innocuous questioning about the guest's favourite music, favourite books, their practical abilities, and their needs and desires, all serves to take them off their guard.
 It puts them at ease, and encourages them to reveal far more about their character and personality than they would ordinarily choose to do.
 Although it may not be as aggressively probing as some other interviews, Desert Island Discs does get under the skin of the guest in a benign yet penetrating way.

 Anyway, you can judge for yourselves.
 Listen to my music selections and read my answers to questions on this page, and you'll probably learn more about me than you ever would in an interrogational interview.

 Of course the great majority of guests have been British, and mostly from the artistic fields, but such has been the reputation of the show over the past seventy years, that many of the most famous names in the world have been tempted into the castaway's chair.
 Selected guests have included, in alphabetical order :